raspberrypilearning/lost-in-space/en/step_6.md

 ## Step 4: Bouncing asteroids

-Let's add some floating space-rock to your animation.
+Let's add some floating space rock to your animation.

 + Add a 'rock' sprite to your animation.